buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 As stated in the above discussion, such ICMPv6 messages can assist in fast failover for TCP connections.

-## Not putting ULA addresses in the global DNS
+## Avoid using ULA addresses in the global DNS

 Section 4.3 of RFC 4193 states that "AAAA and PTR records for locally assigned local IPv6 addresses are not recommended to be installed in the global DNS."